yzpure/starter-pack-rasa-stack/data/nlu_data.md

 ## intent:affirm
 - yes
+- sure
 - yes sure
 - absolutely
 - for sure
 - yes yes yes
 - definitely

+## intent:deny
+- no
+- no
+- I have changed my mind
+- not now
+- maybe later

 ## intent:name
 - My name is [Juste](name)  <!--- Square brackets contain the value of entity while the text in parentheses is a a label of the entity -->